 Can Bankruptcy Protect me From a Lawsuit in Atlanta, Georgia?

 Many people know that if you file bankruptcy, you can choose to affirm your car loan and most people do because you need a way to get around.
-The mortgage is a different story and here’s why:
+The mortgage is a different story.
+Learn why.

 In Georgia, mortgage companies’ loans are protected in two ways.